med-air/FL-COVID/README.md

     Path to save the snapshots of models and training log during training

 ### Test
-To run inference with our model, please run the `test.sh`.
+To run inference with our model, please run `test.sh`.
 Inference will be ran on external site1 by default.
 ```
 cd FL-COVID
 bash test.sh
 ```

-To choose which site to be validated, please change the `--site` in shell script.
+To choose which site to be validated, please change `--site` in shell script.
 Options please refer to the below explanation .

 You may specify the `--save-path` to change the results saving directory , default folder is named 'output' at the same directory level as the code folder.